Neighborhood-Traffic-Flow/neighborhoodtrafficflow/README.md

 ## Directory Structure

-* `docs`: This directory houses the design documents for this project, the functional and componenet specifications, along with a PDF of slides from the technology review presentation.
+* `docs`: Design documents: functional and component specifications, technology review slides, and final presentation slides
-* `examples`: This directory houses a how-to guide for using the dashboard, with examples of how to use its various features.
+* `examples`: How-to guide for using the dashboard, with examples of how to use its various features
+* `neighborhoodtrafficflow`: Main module defining the dashboard
-* `neighborhoodtrafficflow`: This directory houses the data that goes into this dashboard, along with the code used to clean and prep the data, the code used to generate and define the dashboard, and our tests.
-It has been initialized with an `__init__.py` file.
+  * `data`: Data used by the dashboard, along with submodule used to clean and prep the data
+  * `figures`: Submodule to generate the dashboard's Plotly figures
+  * `tests`: Unit tests for data processing, dashboard, and figures

 ## Contributors